HoucemNaffati/A-Software-Craftsmanship-KATA/README.md

     Display "FULL ODD" when the hour, minute and second are ODD or "FULL EVEN" otherwise.

 :five: Synchronization problem:
-    Use an api like (http://worldtimeapi.org/api/ip)[http://worldtimeapi.org/api/ip] to fetch the hour based on IP address.
+    Use an api like (http://worldtimeapi.org/api/ip)[http://worldtimeapi.org/api/ip] to fetch the time based on IP address.

 :six: ExperiencedUsers:
     For the deterministic part of the game we want to interpreat the hole interval [min(lastrandom, second%10],         max(lastrandom,second%10)] and display the full fuzz buzz serie.
   ````
   example:
   random= 5